ai-tools-for-thought/workshop/index.md

 - What contemporary and historical theories and perspectives are relevant to understanding, protecting, and augmenting human thinking?
 - What are the opportunities and challenges for designing GenAI systems that protect and augment human thinking?
 - How do we study and measure the impact of current and novel GenAI systems for protecting and augmenting human thinking?
-- What will the impact of Generative AI paradigms be on human skills and the workflows of which they are a part – what skills needs to be maintained without AI, what skills can be offloaded to AI, and skills what would be best augmented by AI?
+- What will the impact of Generative AI paradigms be on human skills and the workflows of which they are a part – what skills needs to be maintained without AI, what skills can be offloaded to AI, and what skills would be best augmented by AI?
 - What are the principles or guidelines for designing GenAI systems that protect and augment human thinking?

-Please submit your application by email to [t4t-workshop-chi2025@microsoft.com](mailto:t4t-workshop-chi2025@microsoft.com) and include the following information:
+Please submit your application via this **[submission form](https://forms.office.com/r/CahyHpHDEB)**

+Submissions should include the following information:
-**Subject:** T4T Workshop CHI2025 Submission

-**Body:**
 - Corresponding author name
+- Corresponding author email
 - Corresponding author institution
-- Short personal statement from each author on a submission.
+- Short personal statement from each attending author on a submission.
 The statement should focus on relevant background, motivations, and interests for the workshop (max 150 words per statement).
 - Submission title
 - Submission keywords
-- Submission links (if applicable)
+- Submission URL (**ensure we have read-access**)
-- Attach a paper that is 2-4 pages in length, formatted according to the instructions above, in either PDF or DOCX file format.
+- URL to other supporting files, if applicable (e.g., videos, prototypes, visual or computational portfolios)

 Workshop participants will be selected through a review process.
 Submissions will be reviewed by at least two members of the workshop’s organizing committee ([ACM category: Reviewed](https://www.acm.org/publications/policies/pre-publication-evaluation)).
 Submissions will be reviewed based on relevance to the workshop theme of "Understanding, Protecting, and Augmenting Human Cognition with Generative AI" as well as quality and diversity.

 A subset of submissions will be selected for a lightning talk and panel discussion.

 At least one author of each accepted paper must register for and attend the workshop.
 Note that, unlike in previous years, if you are **only** attending a workshop, there is no need to additionally register for the CHI conference.
 Registration for the conference is required if you are attending any other sessions.